vernonet/ESP8266_PRJ/wifi_microphone/README.md

   You can find the ip address from the UART terminal, or from the program on your smartphone - "bonjour browser".
   Examples of recording audio 16 and 24 bits - tttt_16.wav , tttt_24.wav

-  serial_audio.exe - program for wifi_microphone,  it allows you to testing  microphone through a serial port (uncomment  "//#define NO_WIFI", only BITS_PER_SAMPLE = 16, baudrate = 460800).
+  serial_audio.exe - program for wifi_microphone,  it allows you to testing  microphone through a serial port (uncomment  "//#define NO_WIFI").

  My microphone module  INMP441 broke down after a while, i tested another module - GY-SPH0645, it gives a better sound.
  UPD: the microphone INMP441 from the new batch also gives high-quality sound.